sagor1155/interview-preparation/docs/angular/questions.md

 ### 31. Angular 17 new features

-### 32. What are some of the differences between a standard Angular component and a standalone component?
+### 32. What are some of the differences between a standard Angular component and a `standalone component`?

 ### 33. bootstrapModule